Tag: individual

 From Moses’ speech in Deuteronomy to God’s admonition to Solomon, God was quite clear that there were consequences.
 In the admonition to Manasseh, we get the feeling though…abandonment.
 In the CSB version, “I will abandon the remnant of my inheritance and hand them over to their enemies.”

 Would God’s heart be breaking?
 Yes.
 Would the Israelites be in misery?
 Yes.
-Would the Israelites from this?
+Would the Israelites learn from this?
 Yes.
 Did the lessons stay with them?
 Not so much.
 The lessons, however, remain with us.

-The Great Commandment is to God with all your heart, soul, mind, and strength; love your neighbor as yourself.
+The Great Commandment is to love God with all your heart, soul, mind, and strength; love your neighbor as yourself.

 This is the boundary that we must not cross, for wouldn’t we want people to love us, too?